 Census 2020 | What You Can do

 The Lehigh Valley Community Foundation is dedicating funding and resources for a complete and accurate count for the Census 2020.
 Numerous Census track areas in Allentown, Bethlehem and Easton were undercounted by more than 30% in 2010, resulting in lost federal funding—for the past ten years.
+See our Census 2020 Toolkit for links to videos and other resources.

 Why the Census 2020 is Important to our Region